openwdl/learn-wdl/scaled-up-real-world-jobs/README.md

    - executes jobs per Library, --or--
    - then starts the scatters per ReadGroup, then
    - executes jobs per ReadGroup

-The `Samples.wdl` file shows how Samples, Libraries and ReadGroups are related using a `samples.yml` file.

 ## Documentation